Manowen/manowen.github.io/_pages/about.md

 # 🪽 Beyond Academics

 I love reading and traveling.
-I long for a free and independent life, and I hope that in the future I can have my own little shop &nbsp; 😄, something like a café &nbsp;☕️ or a bookstore &nbsp;📖.
+I long for a free and independent life, and I hope that in the future I can have my own little shop 😄, something like a café ☕️ or a bookstore 📖.